scikit-learn-contrib/skglm/README.rst

 The estimators follow the scikit-learn API, come with automated parallel cross-validation, and support both sparse and dense data.

-.. with optionally feature centering, normalization, and     intercept fitting.
+.. with optionally feature centering, normalization, and unpenalized intercept fitting.

 Documentation
 =============